-Starting in the 2020-2021 academic year, medical health insurance cards for Harvard University student health plans will be digital only.You can access your medical card on bluecrossma.org, the MyBlue App, or through the student portal at student.huhs.harvard.edu
+Insurance cards for Harvard University student health plans are digital only.You can access your medical card on bluecrossma.org, the MyBlue App, or through the student portal at student.huhs.harvard.edu

 Frequently Asked Questions